blackbaud-community/Blackbaud-CRM-Record-Operation-With-Search/README.md

             }
 ```

 Next, we create our handlers for when the add form is shown and the add form is saved.
 The first function ends the screen wait.
-The second function calls the save operation when the users presses “save”.
+The second function calls the save operation when the users presses "save".

 ``` javascript
             function main() {